mattwilliams85/js-test/README.md

 ## Description

 An important corporation is implementing a complex list, you are given a list of resources which can vary by type.
 There is a natural ordering of these resources determined by the field `order`.
 To simplify our list, we want to aggregate adjacent resources with a type of `Person` into one single resource, with a collection of the `name`'s in a new field `people`.
-The aggregate resources should have an `order` equal to the smallest `order` within the group.
+The aggregate resources should have an `order` equal to the ~~smallest~~**largest** `order` within the group.

 ## Goals